Zanzibar Tavern: Adult entertainment

-In 2017, Zanzibar received a notice of violation for advertising their services on a 78-inch LED television that faces Yonge Street at ground level.
-Cooper argued that Zanzibar has advertised in its front window for about 60 years and that the 2010 sign bylaw that prohibits storefront video advertising should not apply retroactively.
+In 2017, Zanzibar received a notice of violation for advertising on a 78-inch LED television facing Yonge Street at ground level.
+Cooper argued that Zanzibar had advertised in its front window for decades and that a 2010 sign bylaw prohibiting storefront video advertising should not apply retroactively.

+David Cooper died in 2019 at age 84.
+The tavern remained owned and operated by the Cooper family.

+In 2021, Zanzibar partnered with Maggie's Toronto Sex Workers Action Project to operate a low-barrier COVID-19 vaccination clinic.